ghostdevv/svelte-markdown-editor/README.md

-# Svelte & Postcss
+# Svelte Markdown Editor
-I wrote this template so I can easily impliment svelte and postcss together without having to rewrite it each time.

-The current plugins used for postcss are:
- - Autoprefixer

-Future Additions
- - Nested
- - Precss or some form of variable plugin
+Just a simple svelte markdown editor.
+Feel free to fork and use or recreate!

+The CSS is eh since it didn't port from svelte.dev/repl to easily.
+Will improve at some point.